 What I’m Cooking Up for You

-Most people ask me to make them coffee because I’ve worked with the stuff for 16 years, but I like to put good spiritual meat out for the people I love too.
+Most people ask me to make them coffee because I’ve worked with the stuff since 2000, but I like to put good spiritual meat out for the people I love too.

-To that end, what I’ve begun working on is a 31 day journal through Proverbs.
+To that end, I’ve been working on a 31 day journal through Proverbs and a 48 Week Unlocking the Scriptures study.